Incommensurate Charge Super-modulation and Hidden Dipole Order in Layered Kitaev Material $\alpha$-RuCl$_3$: Introduction

-Although the magnetic nature of $\alpha$-RuCl$_3$ has been widely studied, its charge properties are less known.
-The electric field dependence of the electric susceptibility seems indicate that the bulk of $\alpha$-RuCl$_3$ is a ferroelectric material \cite{mi_observation_2022}.
-Overall, however, the physical properties of few-layer $\alpha$-RuCl$_3$, especially the coupling between the magnetic and the electric degrees of freedom, remain to be explored.
-Our early works have revealed a possible unconventional Mott transition, when the $\alpha$-RuCl$_3$ film is in proximity to graphite \cite{zheng_tunneling_2023,zheng_insulator--metal_2024}.
-Here we report our new STM/STS experimental observations of incommensurate super-modulation of both charge density and lattice morphology on $\alpha$-RuCl$_3$ in a reduced charge-gap phase.
-Our results imply that here $\alpha$-RuCl$_3$ has antiferroelectric electric dipole order, especially there exist a strong coupling between the spin and charge degrees of freedom in $\alpha$-RuCl$_3$ layers on graphite substrate.
+Our early works have revealed an unconventional Mott transition in few-layer $\alpha$-RuCl$_3$ \cite{zheng_tunneling_2023,zheng_insulator--metal_2024}.
+Here, we report our new scanning tunneling microscopy/spectroscopy (STM/STS) experimental observations of incommensurate super-modulation of both charge density and lattice morphology on $\alpha$-RuCl$_3$ during its transition from MI to charge transfer insulator (CTI).
+Our results suggest that the CTI of few-layer $\alpha$-RuCl$_3$, with a significantly reduced charge gap, enables low-energy charge excitations which are strongly coupled to the spin and lattice degrees of freedom.
+Specifically, the anti-ferroelectric dipole order in few-layered $\alpha$-RuCl$_3$ has induced the unconventional charge order under intrinsic fluctuation here.
 Our work not only reveals the charge properties of the Kitaev material $\alpha$-RuCl$_3$, but also shed light on the understanding of charge-spin coupling in general quantum magnets.